js2854/python-rtsp-client/README.md

       -r, --arq             Add "x-zmssRtxSdp:yes" when DESCRIBE
       -f, --fec             Add "x-zmssFecCDN:yes" when DESCRIBE

-      In running, you can control play by input "forward","backward","begin","live" or "play" with "range" and "scale" parameter, such as "play range:npt=beginning- scale:2" You can input "exit","teardown" or ctrl+c to quit
+      In running, you can control play by input "forward","backward","begin","live","pause" or "play" with "range" and "scale" parameter, such as "play range:npt=beginning- scale:2" You can input "exit","teardown" or ctrl+c to quit